 With the Chaos gods as Warp manifestations of a galaxyful of individual and chaotic emotions and desires of other races, the presence of the Tyranid Hive Mind in the Warp could be said to be a god of Order.
 Not that the thought is much of a comfort...

-The only person in the galaxy who has survived some form of espionage / eavesdropping / communication is a Super Soldier who is the most powerful semi-human psyker in the galaxy.
+The only person in the galaxy who has survived some form of espionage / eavesdropping / communication on the Hive Mind is Tigerius, a Super Soldier who is the most powerful "human" psyker in the galaxy.
 And Eldrad.

 As a result, a Tyranid player is sometimes jokingly referred to as a "hive consciousness".